 It was at the second meeting of the All India Lutheran Conference held in 1912 that efforts were initiated to establish a higher standard theological institution to train pastors and other Church workers for serving in all the Lutheran Churches in India.
-This project, however, could not be pursued due to the outbreak of World War I in 1914.
-In 1923, the then secretary of the Tamil Evangelical Lutheran Church (TELC) attended the first meeting of the Lutheran World Convocation held at Eisenach and stressed the urgent need for establishing the proposed Lutheran Theological College in Madras (now known as Chennai).
+This initiative , however, could not be pursued due to the outbreak of World War I in 1914.
+In 1923, the then secretary of the Tamil Evangelical Lutheran Church (TELC) attended the first meeting of the Lutheran World Convocation held at Eisenach, and stressed the urgent need for establishing the proposed Lutheran Theological College in Madras (now Chennai).
 The same need was presented to the Mission Supporters in Germany, Sweden, Denmark and the United States of America.
-In July 1927, the first step was taken to establish a Lutheran Theological College in Madras for the Tamil area.
-In the mean time, the Federation of Lutheran Churches in India (FELC – now known as the United Evangelical Lutheran Churches in India) was formed in 1925.
-The Leipzig Mission offered its Kilpauk property in Madras to run a Seminary as a common Theological School to serve all the Lutheran Churches in India.
-Accordingly, in July 1953, Gurukul Lutheran Theological College and Research Institute was established in Madras to impart higher theological education for the efficient training of ministers, teachers, and other Christian leaders for the Christian churches.
+In July 1927, the first step was taken to establish a Lutheran Theological College in Madras for the Tamil region.
+Meanwhile, , the Federation of Lutheran Churches in India (FELC – now known as the United Evangelical Lutheran Churches in India) was formed in 1925 and the Leipzig Mission offered its Kilpauk property in Madras to run a Seminary as a common Theological Schoolto serve all the Lutheran Churches in India.
+Accordingly, in July 1953, Gurukul Lutheran Theological College and Research Institute was established to impart higher theological education for the efficient training of ministers, teachers, and other leaders for the churches.
 It was registered under the Society Registration Act of 1860 on 18 June 1962 to function as a full-fledged theological institution, and thereafter affiliated with the Senate of Serampore College (University), Serampore, West Bengal.

-Gurukul offers Graduate, Postgraduate and Doctoral Research programmes recognised by the Senate of Serampore College.
-The Bachelor of Divinity (BD) degree course which is of four years duration integrates courses that are stipulated by the Senate of Serampore College and other special courses that reflect the nature of the ‘Bold Theological Vision’ of Gurukul in order to make the study of theology holistic and contextual.
-The Master of Theology (M.Th.) degree course is of two years duration, and in the current academic session, Gurukul is offering M.Th. studies in the disciplines of Christian Theology, History of Christianity, and Missiology.
-The Doctor of Theology (D.Th.) which is a compulsory three-year residential programme is oriented towards research.
-At present, the Doctoral candidates are pursuing their research in the Departments of Religion, Communication and Missiology at Gurukul.
+Gurukul offers Graduate, Postgraduate and Doctoral Research programmes recognised by the Senate of Serampore College (University).
+The Bachelor of Divinity (BD) degree course is of four years duration with courses stipulated by the Senate of Serampore College (University)as well as other special courses offered by Gurukul reflecting the nature of the ‘Bold Theological Vision’ and in order to make the theological education holistic and contextual.
+The Master of Theology (M.Th.) degree course is of two years duration, and in the current academic session Gurukul is offering M.Th. programmein the disciplines of Christian Theology, History of Christianity, Communication, and Missiology.
+The Doctor of Theology (D.Th.) which is a compulsory three year residential programme is oriented towards research.
+At present, the Doctoral candidates are pursuing their research in the Departments of Religion, Communication and Missiology.